brettchalupa/brettchalupa.github.io/about.md

 ## License

 Curious about the licensing terms of my works?
-Checkout [the License page](/license) for more details.
+Check out [the License page](/license) for more details.

 For a high-resolution profile photo, [use this image](https://www.flickr.com/photos/brettchalupa/31332288711).
 It has been dedicated to the public domain.